Henry Ward Ranger: Europe

 The newly formed Ranger family moved to Europe, visiting Paris first, but then settling in Laren, Holland where he became active with the Hague School painters, Jozef Israëls, Anton Mauve and the Maris brothers.

 Ranger was rapidly adopted by the Dutch painters and he quickly adopted their subjects and way of working.
 He sketched with the Hague School artists and learned to paint the quickly changing skies of the low counties.
 Because of the flatness of the land, the skies were important in Hague School paintings, and the cloud-filled skies with their diffused light became characteristic of Ranger's early work.

 The artist enjoyed living in the modest town, and his work advanced enough to be accepted by the Paris Salons by the late 1880s, and his work was accepted by leading Dutch collectors.

 The United States

 Ranger set up a New York studio in 1888, so he could paint landscapes there and cultivate American collectors.
 In 1892, he had a major exhibition of twenty-four paintings at Knoedler Galleries in New York, which received a positive review.

 He painted watercolors that were considered free and vibrant by critics like Arthur Hoeber.

 Once back in the United States, Ranger became one of the leaders of the "Tonal" school of painting, and it is he who was given credit for coming up with the name "Tonalist."
 An exhibition of his paintings at the Lotos Club in the mid-1890s institutionalized the style.

 In 1894, he had an exhibition at the Macbeth Gallery, the first firm to specialize in the works of American artists.
 This exhibition included many works that had been done on a sketching trip to Canada.
+Between 1901 and 1903, Ranger led a syndicate which developed an apartment building at 27 West 67th Street in New York City, the first building in what later became the West 67th Street Artists' Colony.